pearcej/pearcej.github.io/index.md

 #### Department Founder & Chair, Berea College

-I am porting my course pages to this site.
+I am slowly porting my course pages to this site.
 Please email me at jan_pearce a(@)t berea.edu if you are looking for something specific that is not here.

 #### Spring 2020 Courses
 - [csc126: Intro to Robotics](./csc126/index.md)